Red ruffed lemur: Breeding and reproduction

 Red ruffed lemurs reach sexual maturity at about two years of age, and start reproducing at about three years of age.
 Unlike all other diurnal primates, females keep their infants in nests 10–20 m above the forest floor, made with twigs, leaves, vines, and fur.
 Like all lemurs, and many Madagascar mammals, it has a fixed breeding season which takes place towards the end of the dry season (May to July).
 This is so the young can be born in the wet season when more food is available.
 Ruffed lemurs are also the only primates with litters of young, and, after a gestation period of 102 days, the female may give birth to up to six, although two or three is more typical.
 Newborns have fur and can see, but as they cannot move, the female leaves them in the nest until they are seven weeks old.
 Females can nurse up to six infants at the same time.
 Infant red ruffed lemurs are not as well developed at birth as other lemurs.
 This is not surprising because red ruffed lemurs have extremely short gestation periods.
 At birth, infants are not able to hold onto the mother.
 When she moves the infants she picks them up one by one.
 Mothers usually move their infants away from the nest after a week or two.
 When she forages she leaves her infants in a nearby tree.
 In the few days after she gives birth, if the mother needs to leave the nest, the father will stand guard.
 Weaning occurs at four months.
 It is estimated that 65% of young do not reach three months of age, and often die by falling from the trees.

 Diet

-The red ruffed lemur is mainly a fruit-eater, though it is known to eat leaves and shoots.
+The red ruffed lemur are herbivores and are primarily frugivorous, though it is known to eat leaves and shoots.
 They especially like figs.